Caitlinlucia/On-the-Shelf/_posts/2020-10-12-written-in-the-stars.md

 ![](../uploads/the-signs.jpg "The Signs")

 A first glance at the cover design of *The Signs* by Carolyne Faulkner instantly gives the impression that the book is more spiritual than scientific.
+The contrast of the geometric gold lines and stars against the navy blue background is reminiscent of a night sky while the gold design itself that encircles the book's title mimics that of a birth or natal chart, particularly aided by the symbols for the different planets (not to be confused with the symbols for the star signs).
+The cover design for

 ##### Find the Books on Goodreads: